flaviamihaela/news_aggregator/README.md

 # Inspect Kafka topic through kafkacat
 docker exec kafkacat kafkacat     -b broker:29092     -t RSS     -C -o beginning

+There is a consumer offset issue- there is an offset pointer for each topic - if you delete the DB collection it won't rewrite what it's already written - you need to delete and docker compose the containers - there could be a workaround with the CONSUMER_OFFSET flag in docker compose file

 # Stop it first
 curl -X PUT  http://localhost:8083/connectors/rss1/stop
 # Reset its offsets (Confluent 7.3 / Apache Kafka 3.3+)